 Fill the wontons.
 Set out the wonton wrappers on a dry surface, such as a counter, cutting board, or baking sheet.
 Place about 1 T. of the filling into the center of the wontons.
 Moisten the edges of the wrappers with water, using a pastry brush or your fingers, and fold: pull one corner to it's diagonal and pinch, then pull the remaining two corners to the same point and pinch the edges closed.
 (To see this done step-by-step, check out my chocolate wontons recipe tutorial.)
 Repeat until all of the wontons or filling is used.

 Bring a pot of salted water to simmering.
 Just before serving, cook the wontons you intend to serve with the meal (leftover wontons can be frozen until a later date) in the salted water until they become translucent, about 2 to 3 minutes.
 Use a slotted spoon to remove the wontons from the boiling water.
 Transfer 3 to 4 wontons to each bowl.

 Add the bok choy and broccoli florets to the simmering broth.
-Cook for about 2-3 minutes, or until the vegetables are bright green in color.
+Cook for about 2 to 3 minutes, or until the vegetables are bright green in color.
 Ladle the broth and greens over the wontons in the serving bowls and serve immediately with salt and pepper to taste.